-Instructional plan: The students are placed in vertical teams consisting of four members, one member from each year.
+Course Instructional plan: The students are placed in vertical teams consisting of four members, one member from each year.
 Students will work as a team completing assigned responsibilities as follows:

-- D1 responsibility: the assigned basic science aspect of the case. - D2 responsibility: the assigned pathology aspect of the case. - D3 responsibility: generate the PICO question, weigh the evidence and its applicability to the patient. - D4 responsibility: team management, case selection, generation of clinical question present the case, communicate recommendations to the patient.
+- D1 responsibility: the assigned basic science aspect of the case. - D2 responsibility: the assigned pathology aspect of the case. - D3 responsibility: generate and answer the PICO question, weigh the evidence and its applicability to the patient. - D4 responsibility: team management, case selection, generate the clinical question, present the case, communicate recommendations to the patient.

-Overview: Team case presentation: 30 min.
-(D4 10 min., D3 10 min., D2 5 min., D1 5 min.)
-Discussion: 20 min.
+Overview: Team case presentation: 30 minutes D4 10 min., D3 10 min.
+D2 5 min., D1 5 min.
+Discussion: 20 minutes